Apply for Work Permit Inside Canada

 - Leave Canada and apply from outside Canada.
 You may go back to Canada, only when the officer makes a final decision about your application.

-- Go to a land crossing (POE) between Canada and the United States and apply for the work permit there.
+- Go to a land crossing (POE) between Canada and the United States and apply for a work permit there.
 We call this practice flagpoling.
 You need to hold a valid or implied status while making such a move.

 - Send your package in paper to the Visa Application Centre (VAC) in New York.
 You may do so only if you already hold valid biometrics.
 You also preferably need to hold a valid visa to the United States, in case you need to visit the VAC in person.